Hot Thai Kitchen

 Here are all the ingredients for tom yum soup and important notes about them.

-- Makrut lime leaves (previously known as kaffir lime leaves).
-If fresh isn't available look for frozen.
+• Makrut lime leaves (previously known as kaffir lime leaves).
+Look for makrut lime leaves at stores that sell Southeast Asian products, and if fresh isn't available, look for frozen.
 Dried can work, but double the amount.
 For more info, read my guide to makrut lime leaves.

-- Galangal.
+• Galangal.
 That's the knobby thing that looks a bit like ginger.
-Frozen or dried will work as a substitute.
+Look for galangal at stores that sell Southeast Asian products, and if fresh isn't available, look for frozen.
+Dried pieces of galangal will also work in a pinch.
 Do not substitute with ginger, which tastes very different.
 For more on galangal including how to freeze it, read my ultimate guide to galangal.

 Pro Tip: The Secret to a Good Tom Yum